jasonnguyen0310/AnagramSolver/README.md

 # AnagramSolver
-Finds all anagrams given an a sequence of words
+Finds all anagrams given an a sequence of characters